How to Sell Your Home Fast: Tips From my Realtor That Worked

 One bedroom in my house had blue walls.
 My realtor told me to repaint it with neutral colors.

-So once again, I listened to her and quickly painted it.
+Once again I listened to her, and quickly painted it.
 I used Linen White for the walls and Dove White for the trim.
 Simple.
-Anyway, that’s what I had used throughout the rest of the house.
-So it was a no-brainer, and now it all matches.
+That’s what I had used throughout the rest of the house, so it was a no-brainer, and now it all matches.

 I knew it worked since neutral colors make it easy to furnish a home.
 You never have to worry about mismatching furniture colors with the rest of a room.

 I painted it myself at a cost of around $100 for the paint and supplies.